 - 8.26 National planning policy allows NDPs to designate land as Local Green Space in order to protect green areas of particular importance to local communities.
 Local Green Space designation should be consistent with the local planning of sustainable development and complement investment in sufficient homes, jobs and other essential services.
 Local Green Spaces should be capable of enduring beyond the end of the plan period.
-The designation should only be used where the green space concerned is in reasonably close proximity to the community served, is demonstrably special to the community and holds a particular local significance, and is local in character and not an extensive tract of land. - 8.27 The NDP Questionnaire Survey found that the community attached great importance to the rural surroundings of the village, its tranquillity and easy access to countryside.
-The most valued parish characteristics were: - the village's open and green spaces, which were very or fairly important to 97% of residents (of which 85% rated these as very important);
+The designation should only be used where the green space concerned is in reasonably close proximity to the community served, is demonstrably special to the community and holds a particular local significance, and is local in character and not an extensive tract of land.26 - 8.27 The NDP Questionnaire Survey found that the community attached great importance to the rural surroundings of the village, its tranquillity and easy access to countryside.
+The most valued parish characteristics were: - the village's open and green spaces, which were very or fairly important to 97% of residents (of which 85% rated these as very important); - the surrounding countryside, very or fairly important to 98% (84% very important); and - Pillhill Brook and the River Anton, very or fairly important to 94% (75% very important).

-&lt;sup>26 NPPF paragraphs 99 and 100.
+26 NPPF paragraphs 99 and 100.